Rudy Lai

 1 updates

-Stellantis experiments with AI-driven technologies on factory floors including robot guidance and automated wheel technology to enhance process efficiency and accuracy in plants.
+The automaker experiments with deploying robot guidance and automated wheel technology on factory floors to enhance production process accuracy and efficiency.

 2024 Q3